 Hopefully these explanations help you figure out the direction for your own digital art and career.

-These are the main disciplines.
+These are many of the main disciplines, but this list is not exhaustive.
 There are specializations, and also instances of combining these.
 For example, many artists will model or sculpt in 3d, to create a base image for their digital painting.

 Digital Painting is my personal expertise, and it’s what I concentrate on giving advice about on this website.